 Although the Ancaster Village Waterfall Walk, which starts near the Ancaster Old Mill Inn, is listed as moderate in difficulty, we easily transversed the hard-packed gravel route along the Heritage Trail from the Old Dundas Road parking lot to Canterbury Falls – which is shallow and slow moving enough for the dogs to wet their feet.

-Dog-friendly Devil’s Punchbowl
+Dog-friendly Devil’s Punchbowl in Hamilton

 Victor and Sasha, of course, loved the walk along both the Ancaster Village Waterfall trail and uphill to the Devil’s Punchbowl (where Hamilton residents are less intense about rules).
 Although there are signs at the entrance of each trail indicating dogs should be kept on leash, few are especially the friendly and curious ones.